LucieSebestova/english-for-designers/03-content-first/index.md

 ![third try](bb.jpg)

-unfortunately!!
-Even this version was not enough for them and they started to come up with other changes again.
+Unfortunately…Even this version was not enough for them and they started to come up with other changes again.
 So after it I suggested that it cannot be done like this and that an online meeting is really needed (as I said at the beginning).

 - - -